X

 Booleans are used to represent a binary value (true or false).

-Booleans come as either true
+Booleans come as either true or false

 Arrays can be thought of as lists of data types.
 A collection of information— potentially with mixed values.